ajomuch92/vue-reset-data/README.md

   }
 }
 ```
-2. When you want to reset some, call this function:
+2. When you want to reset some, call the function `resetData`:
 ```javascript
 export default {
   methods: {